Musée du Luxembourg: opening hours, prices, access... everything you need to know before visiting the museum

 • Bus: lines 58, 84, 89, Musée du Luxembourg stop; lines 63, 70, 86, 96, Église Saint Sulpice stop.

-The Musée du Luxembourg is an important part of Paris's cultural and artistic heritage.
+The museum is an important part of Paris's cultural and artistic heritage.
 Its rich history, privileged location and high-quality exhibitions make it a must-see for art and history lovers visiting the French capital.
 So, why not drop in for a visit?

-Visuel Paris Musée du LuxembourgVisuel Paris Musée du LuxembourgVisuel Paris Musée du LuxembourgVisuel Paris Musée du Luxembourg Pierre Soulages: Paintings on paper, the exhibition at the Musée du Luxembourg
+Visuel Paris Musée du LuxembourgVisuel Paris Musée du LuxembourgVisuel Paris Musée du LuxembourgVisuel Paris Musée du Luxembourg Musée du Luxembourg by night: discover the exhibition of the moment every Monday evening

-Pierre Soulages' works on paper will be featured in a new exhibition at the Musée du Luxembourg in Paris from September 16, 2025 to January 11, 2026.
-An opportunity to (re)discover the work of the man many called the master of outrenoir.
+Pierre Soulages' works on paper are featured in a ground-breaking exhibition entitled "Soulages, une autre lumière", not to be missed at the Musée du Luxembourg in Paris from September 17, 2025 to January 11, 2026.
+It's an opportunity to discover a little-known facet of the man many nicknamed the master of outrenoir.
 [Read more]

 This page may contain AI-assisted elements, more information here.